itzik1058/faraday/README.md

 # Setup

-Start the services with `docker compose up -d` and create missing directories as necessary.
+Start the services with `./compose.sh up -d` (optionally specify `--profile`) and create missing directories as necessary.

-Use .env files to provide any missing environment variables to the compose stacks that require them.
+Use `.env` to provide any missing environment variables to the compose stacks that require them.

-Pass .env files with `docker compose --env-file`.
+`.env` is encrypted using [SOPS](https://github.com/getsops/sops) and `./compose.sh` runs docker compose with `.env` decrypted.

 Inspect and solve network overlaps with